On This Page

 Length of time

 We had 4 days to spend in the park.
-The entire road trip took us 9 days – the 9 days also included visiting Grand Teton National Park and lots of driving time.
+The entire road trip took us 9 days – this also included visiting Grand Teton National Park and lots of driving time.
 Most western states are very, very large rectangles, and you can spend forever driving from one end to the other.

 How We Got Around

 We Flew Into Denver

 Bozeman and Idaho Falls were closer airport options, but Denver ended up being the cheapest route that worked for everyone in our group.
-That and we also don’t pass up an opportunity to spend some time in Colorado.
-Colorado is always a good time – and scenic too.
+Not to mention Colorado is always a good time – and scenic too.

 We Rented A Car For the Road Trip